MarcosRigal/MarcosRigal/README.md

 Hi.
 I’m Marcos.
 I am a second year student of computer engineering at the [University of Córdoba](http://www.uco.es/) and I also collaborate in the [Aula de Software Libre](https://www.uco.es/aulasoftwarelibre/).

 In my GitHub you can find all the projects I have done.
-For now they are as follows:
+For now they are as follows :

   - Server Status Bot (🤖): [https://github.com/MarcosRigal/Server-Status-Bot](https://github.com/MarcosRigal/Server-Status-Bot)
   - Master en Python Udemy (🐍): [https://github.com/MarcosRigal/Master-en-Python-Udemy](https://github.com/MarcosRigal/Master-en-Python-Udemy)